North-Sea-Transition-Authority/offshore-safety-directive/README.md

 ### 5. Generate Jooq classes

 Execute the gradle task `generateJooq`.
 You will need to re-generate when you change the database.
-(This requires docker to be running on your machine)
+(This requires docker to be running on your machine.
+Make sure you stop any other containers that are running on port 5432 as generateJooq needs to use it.)

 ### 6. Run the app